The Best and Most Useful Tech Tips for Productivity

 - each other

 We love sharing what we’ve learned along the way.
-So, if you’re in need of some exceptionally handy technical advice or a new perspective … You’re in the right place.
+So, if you’re in need of some exceptionally handy technical advice or a new perspective in light of current times … You’re in the right place.

 Tip 1.
 Plan Ahead